-Dance Science is a fast growing area of research and study.
-Its aims are to investigate ways of understanding and enhancing dance practice through a variety of methodological approaches and explores the impact of dance on areas of health and well-being among other populations.
+Dance Science is an expanding area of research and study; it aims to investigate dance practice in its broadest sense, to explore areas such as training and performance, dancer health and safe-practice and the impact of dance on areas of health and wellbeing among other populations.

 Trinity Laban is known internationally as a leader in Dance Science.
 As a department, we offer dance science education, research and clinical services for the dance sector.
 We were the first institution in the world to offer an MSc in Dance Science in 2001, and an MFA in Dance Science in 2016.
 In 2019, we offered a new BSc Dance Science programme.
 The Dance Science teaching faculty are well-known researchers within the field, each with a list of academic publications and several holding national and international industry awards.
 Our research and publications have generated interest among dance educators, choreographers, artistic directors and researchers worldwide.
 It has enhanced consciousness of the importance of dance performance health and has led to the development of curricula in dance science in Further and Higher Education and the instigation of new qualifications and professional development activities for teachers within the UK and internationally.
 Importantly, a substantially greater number of educational initiatives now exist to enhance and sustain the health and well-being of dancers as a result of our work.